tomsch420/phd-thesis/chapters/probability_theory.typ

 - *Strong Foundation for Further Advancements* Probability theory serves as a cornerstone for many advanced techniques employed in cognitive robotics and artificial intelligence.
 These include planning under uncertainty, Bayesian filtering for sensor fusion, and reinforcement learning algorithms.

-In probability theory, a sigma algebra (as described in #ref(<sec:sigma_algebra>)) is employed as it allows the specification of probabilities for all events of interest.
-This stems from the principle that if the probability of every elementary event (an event that cannot be further decomposed) within the sigma algebra is known, then the probability of any conceivable event constructed from these atomic events can be determined.
+In probability theory, a sigma algebra (as described in @sec:sigma_algebra) is employed as it allows the specification of probabilities for all possible events.
+This stems from the principle that if the probability of every elementary event (an event that cannot be further decomposed) within the sigma algebra is known, then the probability of any conceivable event constructed from these elementary events can be determined.

 In #ref(<sec:product-sigma-algebra>), the concept of a product sigma algebra was introduced.
 This construction allows to define a sigma algebra on the product space of multiple measurable spaces.
 //Throughout the rest of this thesis, whenever a sigma-algebra is referred to, I will be specifically referring to this product sigma algebra unless states otherwise.